 Each of the timestamps represent a modification.
 Expand the carat next to a timestamp to view a diff of the modifications at that point in time.
 The revert link removes the revision history.
 As of June 27, 2016 the apply revision content and apply original content links appear to not work as intended.

 Just like other scripts, you can set breakpoints on snippets.
-See Add breakpoints to learn how to add breakpoints from within the Sources panel.
+See Pause Your Code With Breakpoints to learn how to add breakpoints from within the Sources panel.